 The term ion exchange is used because dissolved substances, ions, are removed from the water, with different ions being introduced into the water.
 With a clever ion exchange solution, water quality aligned to the requirements can be produced.

+Ion exchange takes place in an ion exchanger.
 Ion exchange has the following characteristics:

 Operation ion exchange